Nanofertilizers: An innovative solution to boost production and reduce environmental impact

 Context of the story

-Traditional agricultural production is expensive for the farmer and generates negative effects on the environment, as a result of low efficiency in fertilization, since crops only assimilate between 20 and 40% of the fertilizer.
-An alternative solution for this situation is the implementation of nanotechnology, since it allows the development of sustainable agriculture with benefits for the environment and the farmer.
+Traditional agricultural production is costly for the farmer and generates negative effects on the environment due to the low efficiency of fertilization, since crops absorb only between 20% and 40% of the fertilizer.
+This results in a waste of inputs and a loss of profitability for the farmer, who incurs high investment costs in fertilizers that do not achieve a proportional increase in crop yield.
+An alternative solution to this situation is the implementation of nanotechnology, as it enables the development of sustainable agriculture with both environmental and economic benefits for the farmer, by improving nutrient absorption efficiency and reducing the amount of fertilizer required per hectare.

 The implemented initiative